Mental Health Facilities New Ulm, MN

 Lutheran Social Service Of Minnesota - 25.9 miles from New Ulm, MN

 Lutheran Social Service Of Minnesota is a mental health facility in Mankato, MN, located at 710 South 2nd Street, 56001 zip code area.
 Lutheran Social Service Of Minnesota provides outpatient treatment.
-Lutheran Social Service Of Minnesota provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and children / adolescents.
-Lutheran Social Service Of Minnesota also supports people with trauma, clients referred from the court/judicial system and people with PTSD.
-Additional services offered by Lutheran Social Service Of Minnesota consist of suicide prevention services, therapeutic foster care and court-ordered outpatient treatment.
+Lutheran Social Service Of Minnesota provides trauma therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
+Lutheran Social Service Of Minnesota also supports veterans, clients referred from the court/judicial system and LGBT.
+Additional services offered by Lutheran Social Service Of Minnesota consist of court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Blue Earth County Human Services Mental Health Center - 26.1 miles from New Ulm, MN

 Blue Earth County Human Services Mental Health Center is a mental health treatment center in Mankato, Minnesota, located at 410 South 5th Street, part of the 56001 zip code.
-Blue Earth County Human Services Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Blue Earth County Human Services Mental Health Center also offers individual psychotherapy, trauma therapy and behavior modification to seniors 65 or older, adults and young adults.
+Blue Earth County Human Services Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Blue Earth County Human Services Mental Health Center also offers trauma therapy, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
 Blue Earth County Human Services Mental Health Center supports people with serious mental illness.
-Blue Earth County Human Services Mental Health Center also provides suicide prevention services, case management and supported housing.
+Blue Earth County Human Services Mental Health Center also provides case management, diet and exercise counseling and housing services.

 Christian Family Counseling - 26.1 miles from New Ulm, MN

 Christian Family Counseling is a mental health clinic in Mankato, MN, located at 421 East Hickory Drive, Suite 402, in the 56001 zip code.
-Christian Family Counseling provides telemedicine/telehealth and outpatient treatment.
-Christian Family Counseling offers couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, seniors 65 or older and adults.
+Christian Family Counseling provides outpatient treatment and telemedicine/telehealth.
+Christian Family Counseling offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and young adults.
 Christian Family Counseling also supports people requiring dual diagnosis treatment.
-More services at Christian Family Counseling include illness management and recovery, family psychoeducation and court-ordered outpatient treatment.
+More services at Christian Family Counseling include family psychoeducation, illness management and recovery and court-ordered outpatient treatment.

 Counseling Services Of Southern Mn - 26.1 miles from New Ulm, MN

 Counseling Services Of Southern Mn is a mental health center in Mankato, Minnesota, located at 226 North Broad Street , 56001 zip code.
 Counseling Services Of Southern Mn provides outpatient treatment.
-Counseling Services Of Southern Mn offers integrated dual diagnosis disorder treatment, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Counseling Services Of Southern Mn also supports LGBT, people with PTSD and people with trauma.
-More services available at Counseling Services Of Southern Mn include illness management and recovery, suicide prevention services and court-ordered outpatient treatment.
+Counseling Services Of Southern Mn offers couples/family therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Counseling Services Of Southern Mn also supports LGBT, people with trauma and children/adolescents with serious emotional disturbance.
+More services available at Counseling Services Of Southern Mn include illness management and recovery, court-ordered outpatient treatment and suicide prevention services.

 Leo A Hoffmann Center - 26.4 miles from New Ulm, MN

 Leo A Hoffmann Center is a mental health treatment center in Saint Peter, MN, located at 1715 Sheppard Drive, 56082 zip code area.
 Leo A Hoffmann Center provides residential treatment.
-Leo A Hoffmann Center offers psychotropic medication, activity therapy and trauma therapy to children / adolescents.
-Leo A Hoffmann Center also supports clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Leo A Hoffmann Center offers group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
+Leo A Hoffmann Center also supports children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
 Additional services at Leo A Hoffmann Center consist of family psychoeducation.

 Counseling Services Of Southern Minnesota Inc - 27.1 miles from New Ulm, MN

 Counseling Services Of Southern Minnesota Inc is a mental health clinic in Saint Peter, Minnesota, located at 1306 Marshall Street, 56082.
 Counseling Services Of Southern Minnesota Inc offers outpatient treatment.
-Counseling Services Of Southern Minnesota Inc provides dialectical behavior therapy, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
-Counseling Services Of Southern Minnesota Inc also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
-Some other services provided by Counseling Services Of Southern Minnesota Inc include family psychoeducation, court-ordered outpatient treatment and illness management and recovery.
+Counseling Services Of Southern Minnesota Inc provides individual psychotherapy, behavior modification and trauma therapy to young adults, children / adolescents and seniors 65 or older.
+Counseling Services Of Southern Minnesota Inc also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
+Some other services provided by Counseling Services Of Southern Minnesota Inc include court-ordered outpatient treatment, illness management and recovery and family psychoeducation.

 Mankato Va Clinic - 28.5 miles from New Ulm, MN

 Mankato Va Clinic is a mental health facility in Mankato, MN, located at 1961 Premier Drive, Suite 330, in the 56001 zip code.
-Mankato Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Mankato Va Clinic provides trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, young adults and adults.
-Mankato Va Clinic also supports seniors or older adults, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services available at Mankato Va Clinic include education services, housing services and supported housing.
+Mankato Va Clinic provides telemedicine/telehealth and outpatient treatment.
+Mankato Va Clinic provides couples/family therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, adults and seniors 65 or older.
+Mankato Va Clinic also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
+Some other services available at Mankato Va Clinic include vocational rehabilitation services, integrated primary care services and legal advocacy.

 South Central Crisis Center - 28.8 miles from New Ulm, MN

 South Central Crisis Center is one of mental health facilities in Mankato, Minnesota, located at 2100 Bassett Drive, 56001 zip code.
 South Central Crisis Center provides residential treatment and telemedicine/telehealth.
-South Central Crisis Center provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and group therapy to adults, young adults and seniors 65 or older.
-Additional services provided at South Central Crisis Center include mentoring/peer support/consumer-run services, suicide prevention services and psychosocial rehabilitation services.
+South Central Crisis Center provides group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, adults and seniors 65 or older.
+Additional services provided at South Central Crisis Center include suicide prevention services, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Counseling Services Of Southern Mn Le Sueur - 32.2 miles from New Ulm, MN

 Counseling Services Of Southern Mn Le Sueur is a mental health clinic in Le Sueur, MN, located at 760 Elmwood Avenue South , 56058 zip code area.
 Counseling Services Of Southern Mn Le Sueur provides outpatient treatment.
-Counseling Services Of Southern Mn Le Sueur offers behavior modification, trauma therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
+Counseling Services Of Southern Mn Le Sueur offers integrated dual diagnosis disorder treatment, couples/family therapy and behavior modification to young adults, adults and seniors 65 or older.
 Counseling Services Of Southern Mn Le Sueur also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
-Additional services offered at Counseling Services Of Southern Mn Le Sueur include family psychoeducation, suicide prevention services and illness management and recovery.
+Additional services offered at Counseling Services Of Southern Mn Le Sueur include illness management and recovery, suicide prevention services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in New Ulm, MN